 Discount TruDog Dog Food, Treats, Sprays and Supplements – TruDeals!

 Embedded object in the paw

 It’s very possible your dog has something embedded in his paw.
 If he’s in pain, you may need to muzzle him long enough to conduct a quick exam to see if you can find the culprit.

 An embedded object can be any size.
 If you can see it, and it’s safe to do so, gently pull the embedded object from the paw, using tweezers if necessary.
-Wipe around the wound with a disinfectant or antibacterial cream.
+Wipe around the wound with a disinfectant or antibacterial cream formulated for dogs.

 This type of grass seed will burrow into the dog’s fur and make its way to the skin.
 It soon embeds itself into the skin and will work its way right into the dog’s body where it will get infected.

 No matter where you live, consider grass seeds, or other types of flora and fauna that might cause infection and swelling in your dog’s paw.

 I never thought dog’s could be affected by poison ivy, but apparently they can.
 Short dogs with less fur coverage could easily walk through a patch of poison ivy, creating a blistered rash over any skin exposed to the toxic oil.